Who You Are

 According to Grimsrud there is a clear distinction between the things that go on inside and outside, and whereas the things that go on in your head don’t have to conform to the surrounding world, the things you say usually follow implicit conventions: “No matter whose thoughts you could read, they’d come off as crazy… speaking is a way of showing you’re a good person.
 That you know the rules.”
 When she writes, she therefore aims to make “the inside so big that there is no outside.”

-Beate Grimsrud (b.
-1963) is a Norwegian writer and playwright.
+Beate Grimsrud (b.1963-d.2020) is a Norwegian writer and playwright.
 She has written a wide selection of praised novels, short stories and children’s books.
 Her 2010 novel ‘En dåre fri’ (‘A Fool, Free’) was awarded the Norwegian Critics Prize for Literature.
 Among several other literary awards, Grimsrud was awarded the prestigious Dobloug Prize in 2011.
-She lives and works in Sweden.

 Beate Grimsrud was interviewed by Anette Dina Sørensen in August 2016 in connection with the Louisiana Literature Festival at the Louisiana Museum of Modern Art in Denmark.